Whether you are looking to overhaul your garden or just want help troubleshooting a tricky corner, I can help.

 East London Family Garden

-Design for a family garden in Leytonstone with mini-orchard and wildflower meadow, entertaining space, dip tank and lots of gorgeous planting.
+Design for a family garden in Leytonstone with mini-orchard and wildflower meadow, entertaining space, sunken trampoline and lots of gorgeous planting.
 The front gravel garden will offer a beautiful, textural entrance to the newly renovated house.

 Plan for the back garden